Rethinking the Role of Proxy Rewards in Language Model Alignment: Experimental Setup

-Hence, we additionally introduce the Repetition penalty (RP) to regularize the undesired outputs.
-It checks the unique trigram ratio of $\hat{y}$, i.e., $\text{RP}(\hat{y}) = \frac{\text{\# unique trigram of}\ \hat{y}}{\text{\# trigrams of}\ \hat{y}}$.
-Integrating it with the reward functions efficiently prevents redundancy and encourages proper length of outputs.
-The intuition behind the mixture of reward functions $r_x \cdot \text{LI}(\hat{y}) \cdot \text{RP}(\hat{y})$ is aiming for high relevance between query and generated response while promoting long response length and less repetitions.
-However, the Length Incentive could be problematic when the question requires constrained or factual responses.
+The intuition behind the mixture of reward functions $\texttt{LI}(\hat{y}) \cdot \texttt{RP}(\hat{y}) \cdot \texttt{QR}(x, \hat{y})$ is aiming for high relevance between query and generated response while promoting long response length and less repetitions.
+However, the reward functions, especially \texttt{LI}, could be problematic when the query requires constrained or factual responses.
 In these cases, consistency of response might be much more important than the long and diverse responses, as discussed in \citet{touvron2023llama2, song2023reward}.